How to Make Pants Tighter

 1. Shrink your Pants with Heat

 - Wash your pants in hot water.
 Hot water is great at shrinking fabric.
-Avoid washing your pants with any other clothes.
+Avoid washing your pants with any other clothes (how long does a washer take?).
 Don’t use fabric softener.

 - Throw the pants into the dryer.
-Read the label before you take this step.
-If it says don’t tumble dry, you risk making them too small in the dryer.
-Air dry them if this is the case (line dry or dry flat.)
+Read the label before you take this step and make sure you understand how to use a dryer properly & how hot does a dryer get.
+If it says do not tumble dry, you risk making them too small in the dryer, even using the tumble dry low setting.
+Dry them without a dryer them if this is the case (line dry or dry flat.)
 If it’s okay, then dry them on the hottest setting and make the drying time as long as possible.

 - Try on the pants.
 Your pants should feel at least a little tighter.
 Make sure you can walk and run in them.
 Be aware that this method doesn’t last.
 The pants will slip back to their original “comfy” shape with wear.